antvis/G2/site/docs/manual/introduction/why-g2.en.md

 })();
 ```

-Want to see the distribution of each gender separately through faceting?
+Want to see the distribution of each gender being separated?

 ```js | ob
 (() => {